MarcusE1W/absolute-beginner/content/post/sys-setup.md

 sudo pacman -Ql package_name
 ```

-- List all packages that have been installed as dependency to anouther package
+- List all packages that have been installed as dependency to another package
 ```
 sudo pacman -Qd
 ```